 - Plant-based colored yarn dyed at home?

-- Does she raise cocoons for spinning peace silk?
+- Do you raise cocoons for hand spinning Eri silk yarn?

-- Can you show us textile designs and patterns?
+- Can you show us some of your handloom textile designs and patterns?

 Beautiful Handmade Textile Weaving, But Not Made With Natural Yarn